MicrosoftDocs/cloud-adoption-framework/docs/security/best-practices/managing-secrets.md

 Additionally, many Azure services support managed identities for authentication.
 [What are Managed identities?](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview)

+>**Best practice**:
-**Best practice**: Use Azure AD managed identities when your use cases support the capabilities of managed identities for the various Azure services your solution will be composed of.
+> - Use Azure AD managed identities when your use cases support the capabilities of managed identities for the various Azure services your solution will be composed of.

-**Best practice**: If Azure AD managed identities is not suitable for your use cases nor available to an Azure service, following a "least-privelege model" by using stored access policies and/or signatures (also known as "SAS") with explicit access and  time-bound values.
+> - If Azure AD managed identities is not suitable for your use cases nor available to an Azure service, following a "least-privelege model" by using stored access policies and/or signatures (also known as "SAS") with explicit access and  time-bound values.

 Several Azure services may not have the features to use a stored access signature; however, these services may have the following policy features: manage, read, write.
 For example, Azure Service Bus topics and/or queues have these types of security access policies in addition to using Azure Active Directory.

-**Best practice**: Following a "least-privelege model", when defining and configuring a policy will only provide the necessary operations needed.
+> **Best practice**: Following a "least-privelege model", when defining and configuring a policy will only provide the necessary operations needed.

 Several Azure serices leverage a key to allow an invocation to be performed.
 For example, non-anonymous Azure functions have an access code (also known as a key).

-**Best practice**: Ensure the keys used for invocation have a defined purpose.
+> **Best practice**: Ensure the keys used for invocation have a defined purpose.
 Create several keys for their intended purpose and renew or regenerate these keys on a frequent interval or when the key is compromised.

 Lastly, variuous Azure services have features that allow the connect... ?